sunfounder/r4-basic-kit/docs/source/projects/photo_resistor_uno.rst

 .. _photoresistor_uno:

-Lesson 9 Photo resistor
+Lesson 9 Photoresistor
 =============================

 Introduction
 ---------------------

-In this lesson, you will learn to how to measure light intensity using a photo resistor.
-The resistance of a photo resistor changes with incident light intensity.
+In this lesson, you will learn to how to measure light intensity using a photoresistor.
+The resistance of a photoresistor changes with incident light intensity.
 If the light intensity gets higher, the resistance decreases; if it gets lower, the resistance increases.